Skip to main content

 Webinars

-• Integrating Secondary Social Studies and ELA - In collaboration with our ADE Social Studies team - How do you integrate Social Studies and English Language Arts in a secondary setting?
+Integrating Secondary Social Studies and ELAIn collaboration with our ADE Social Studies team - How do you integrate Social Studies and English Language Arts in a secondary setting?
 What are the benefits of collaboration between English and Social Studies educators?
 This webinar demonstrated best practices to integrate Social Studies and ELA efficiently and easily.
-This webinar also used diverse texts to address new ways to create cross-curricular projects and lessons.
+This webinar also used texts with multiple perspectives to address new ways to create cross-curricular projects and lessons.
 Slide Deck

 • Monthly Member Gatherings